evwt/evwt/CookBook.md

 - A menu item
 - A keyboard shortcut
-- A UI/toolbar button
+- A UI/toolbar button -->

-Next, consider: is this functionality scoped to the individual window, or the entire app?
-In our case, the save command is specific to the document in the current window.
-App scoped commands work a little different and aren't covered here.

 ### Name it